rtablada/broccoli-lr/README.md

 That's it!
 No local version (at least not of LR).

-You will still have to install your normal local broccoli and any filters and plugins you may want in your `Brocfile.js` (I'm not magical).
+You will still have to install your normal local Broccoli and any filters and plugins you may want in your `Brocfile.js` (I'm not magical).

+## Waiting on PR to Close

+This small wrapper heavily relies on being able to grab the watcher instance from an existing Broccoli server.
+This feature is not currently available and is waiting on a PR to land (hopefully soon).

+Until then, please use `rtablada/broccoli#feature/server-returns` as your local version of `broccoli` in your `package.json` file.

 ## Use

-Now when you want to start broccoli with live reload, you can run:
+Now when you want to start Broccoli with live reload, you can run:

 ```
 broccoli-lr serve